Gesee-y/Cruise.jl/docs/Plugins/index.md

 ## Making a plugin

-To mae a plugin, it's relatively simple, first of all let's setup Cruise.
+To make a plugin, it's relatively simple, first of all let's setup Cruise.

 ```julia
 using Cruise